 Upcoming self rescue courses:

-Apr 6th - Self Rescue 1 (Self Rescue for Mulitipitch Climbing).
+June 14th - Self Rescue 1 (Self Rescue for Mulitipitch Climbing).
 Learn fundamental skills that are essential for efficient self-rescue on multipitch terrain.
 Participants should have some multipitch climbing experience.
 Class size limited to six participants.
 Location: Mount Lemmon.
-Cost: $50. ***full - contact me if you want to get on the waiting list***
+Cost: $50.
+CLASS FULL - EMAIL ME TO GET ON A WAITING LIST.

 Upcoming climbing courses:

 Self Rescue 2 - Review fundamental skills from Self Rescue 1 and learn additional skills for efficient self-rescue on multipitch terrain.
 Class size limited to six participants.
 Dates TBA.

 Traditional Climbing 1 & 2 - Two classes for those with sport climbing experience who want to expand their skills to multipitch traditional climbing.
 Dates TBA.